The Bun Runtime: A Fast All-in-One JavaScript Toolkit

 Overview

-Bun is a JavaScript runtime designed as a fast, all-in-one replacement for Node.js.
+The Bun runtime is a fast, all-in-one replacement for Node.js.
 It runs JavaScript and TypeScript directly without a build step, ships with a built-in package manager, bundler, and test runner, and starts up noticeably faster than Node.js.
-The runtime aims for Node.js API compatibility so existing code often runs with minimal changes.
+The Bun runtime aims for Node.js API compatibility so existing code often runs with minimal changes.

 bun run index.js